nats-io/nats-site/README.md

 - Triple ticks for code, commands to run, user operations, input/output
 - Single ticks for executable names, file paths, inline commands, parameters, etc.
 - Graphics: save as `*.png`; source in `/src/img/nats-brokered-throughput-comparison.png`

+### Everything else

+The site is based on the [Bootstrap](http://getbootstrap.com) framework, and the content structure is designed to be simple, informative, intuitive and fast --just like NATS!
+Please keep these principles in mind as you design new content for the [nats.io](http://nats.io) site.

+For more information on Bootstrap's themes, conventions, and content support (HTML/CSS/JS), please visit [the Bootstrap website](http://getbootstrap.com).

 ## Checking your work